xsystems8/jtl-infra-public/strategy-files/docs/report.md

 Report - provide functionality for create report of trading strategy.
 Report can be viewed in web interface.

-> Note: For tester report should be updated in OnStop() function when script is finished.
+> Note: For tester report should be updated in onStop() function when script is finished.
 >> For real trading report could be updated by time interval.
 But it is not recommended to update report too often.
 Default interval: 5 sec.

 * **Available Widgets**